 All of these animals received energy healing from me to help release the trauma and support their physical health, emotional well-being and boost their divine connection.
 Just like us, animals need their spiritual connection so they can thrive as well.

-If you’d like to help in other ways you can also comment on this post so it gets more exposure online, share the post with a friend, or refer to me farms or rescues where the animals might need my help.
+If you’d like to help in other ways you can also comment on this post so it gets more exposure online, share the post with a friend, or refer me to farms or rescues where the animals might need my help.
 I will also be needing some help with getting more of my work on social media for anyone who is efficient and tech-savvy.

 In the meantime, enjoy some photos of the animals I’ve discussed in this post below!
 Thank you so much for reading about and supporting my work.